gorlowski/reStructuredText-utils/README.rst

 blogs and/or other web content using:

 + reStructuredText for document markup
-+ SyntaxHighlighter for code highlighting
++ SyntaxHighlighter or Pygments for code highlighting
 + a real text editor like vim or emacs

 ---------------------------